Historic Preservation and Tourism at Jamestown

 Source: National Park Service, Jamestown Visitor Center

-Jamestown Settlement was built by the state of Virginia for the 1957 anniversary, while the National Park Service built a visitor center next to the location of the 1607 fort
+Jamestown Settlement was built by the state of Virginia for the 1957 anniversary, while the National Park Service built a visitor center at the Jamestown Tercentenary Monument next to the location of the 1607 fort

-Jamestown Settlement was built by the state of Virginia for the 1957 anniversary, while the National Park Service built a visitor center next to the location of the 1607 fort
+Jamestown Settlement was built by the state of Virginia for the 1957 anniversary, while the National Park Service built a visitor center at the Jamestown Tercentenary Monument next to the location of the 1607 fort

 Source: National Park Service, Captain John Smith Chesapeake National Historic Trail, Making the Trail Visible and Visitor Ready: A Plan for the James River Segment